clydebuilt1974/TryHackMe/Junior Penetration Tester/Introduction to Web Hacking/Structured Query Language Injection.md

        * Tables are identified with a unique name for each one.
 * A business might have other separate databases to store staff information or the accounts team.

-### What are Tables?
+### Tables
-* A table is made up of columns and rows.
+* Made up of columns and rows.
-* A useful way to imagine a table is like a grid with the columns going across the top from left to right containing the name of the cell and the rows going from top to bottom with each one having the actual data.
+* A useful way to imagine a table is a grid with the columns going across the top from left to right containing the name of the cell and the rows going from top to bottom with each one having the actual data.

 ### Columns
 * Each column has a unique name per table.